jasonbdaniels/adelyns-first-bd/food.md

-# Feature Name
+# Food

 - **Date**: Feb.
 5, 2017
 - **Status**: *WIP*

 ## Description

-What to eat for Adelyns first birthday party.
+What to eat for Adelyn's first birthday party.

 ## Purpose